 Brazilian Jiu-jitsu is very popular all around the globe.
 There are so many top-notch gi and no-gi tournaments and competitions.
 Yet, the sport must satisfy specific parameters to get the Olympic committee’s approval.

-Unfortunately, we haven’t seen BJJ in Brazil 2016 or Tokyo 2020.
-This article will reveal which challenges hold Jiu-Jitsu back from becoming an Olympic sport.
+Unfortunately, we haven’t seen BJJ in Brazil in 2016 or Tokyo in 2020.
+This article will reveal which challenges prevent Jiu-Jitsu from becoming an Olympic sport.

 Is Jiu-Jitsu an Olympic Sport?

 The answer is no. Karate debuted in Tokyo 2020 despite so many different federations and governing bodies.
 Still, BJJ hasn’t gotten its chance yet.

 One of the most popular grappling disciplines has to deal with many problems before the Olympic committee officially says yes.
 For example, UAEJJF tried to apply for Paris 2024.
 Still, the attempt didn’t end successfully because of its close ties with the UAE government.

 In addition, approval is impossible when an independent non-profit international organization doesn’t represent the organization.

 Why Jiu-Jitsu Is Not in The Olympics?

 Three big problems stop BJJ from making its Olympic Games debut.
 We’ll guide you through each one of them step-by-step.